WASdev/sample.DefaultApplication/jakarta10/README.md

 # Modernizing DefaultApplication to Jakarta EE 10

 As promised in the [Jakarta 9 modernization article](../jakarta9/README.md), Jakarta 10 has arrived, and we are revisiting this DefaultApplication example.
 There are some small modifications needed to run using Jakarta 10.
+If you want to use this applicaiton for testing, there is a [prebuilt application](https://github.com/WASdev/sample.DefaultApplication/blob/main/jakarta10/PrebuiltApplication/DefaultApplication.ear).

 Since we have already done the package renames, the process is easier this time around to move from Jakarta 9 to Jakarta 10.
 I also copied the code from the [jakarta9](../jakarta9) folder to the [jakarta10](../jakarta10/) folder to show this modernization separately.
 We will